firstandthird/hapi-friendly-errors/README.md

 });
 ```

-If you fetch the _/foobar_ route you will get back a 404 code with the following:
+when you fetch the _/foobar_ route, you will get back a 404 code with the following:

 ```html
 <h1>There was an error</h1>